 Design And Specifications

 The Autel AL319 is the lightest and most compact of these three portable OBDII scan tools.
-Having said that, they’re all palm-sized, and none weigh more than a pound.
+They’re all palm-sized, and none weigh more than a pound.

 Display-wise, the OxGord MS309 is the most stripped-down.
-No color interface here—just simple text with up and down arrows for navigation.
-This can be limiting when it comes to viewing freeze frame data, but it is easy to read and navigate.
+No color interface here—just simple text with up and down arrows for navigation, which can be limiting when viewing freeze frame data, but it is easy to read and navigate.

 The display of the Autel AL319 has the opposite problem.
-The TFT color display is graphics-friendly, but can sometimes be a bit small and hard to read for some users.
-Of the three, the Ysding JD101 has our favorite display—more sophisticated than the Oxgord MS309, but more streamlined than the Autel AL319.
+The TFT color display is graphics-friendly but can sometimes be small and hard to read for some users.
+Of the three, the Ysding JD101 has our favorite one—more sophisticated than the Oxgord MS309 but more streamlined than the Autel AL319.

 Overall Features And Functions

 The OxGord MS309 is very basic in its diagnostic functionality.